Edit on GitHub

 Define TurtleBot3 Model

-[TurtleBot3 SBC] Export TurtleBot3 model (waffle or waffle_pi) if the TURTLEBOT3_MODEL is not defined in the .bashrc file.
+Export your TurtleBot3 model (waffle or waffle_pi) if the TURTLEBOT3_MODEL is not defined in your .bashrc file.

 $ export TURTLEBOT3_MODEL=waffle_pi